Overview

 Once a rich and powerful city state in the 14th century, Florence was home to the likes of the Medici family, Dante Alighieri, Amerigo Vespucci, Donatello, and Niccolo Machiavelli, while other great personalities such as Leonardo da Vinci, Botticelli, and Michelangelo have all also left their mark in the Tuscan capital.
 Heavily steeped in art, culture, and history, it is comprised of winding medieval streets, numerous churches, chapels, towers, piazzas, and palazzos.
 It is also home to many museums and artisan shops, as well as the oldest art school in the world, the Accademia di Belle Arti which was founded in 1563.

-Among its many points of interest, the main sights would include the Uffizi Museum which houses a great collection of artwork and masterpieces including the sculpture David by Michelangelo and the Venus di Milo; the Duomo, a UNESCO World Heritage Site; and the Ponte Vecchio that spans across the Arno and is famous for its sunsets, making it a popular spot among lovers and romantics.
-There is also the Giotto Bell Tower, and the Pitti Palace which is filled with even more masterpieces.
-One might also want to visit Boboli Gardens, particularly in the summer when the entire park is covered in colorful blooms.
-For those who are interested in archaeology, Florence also boasts of a number of nearby sites that date back to prehistoric, Greek, and Roman periods.
+Among its many points of interest, the main sights include the Uffizi Museum which houses a great collection of masterpieces; the Duomo, a UNESCO World Heritage Site; and the Ponte Vecchio that spans across the Arno.
+There is also the Giotto Bell Tower, and the Pitti Palace filled with even more masterpieces.
+Florence also makes an excellent base for a day trip to Pisa, where the famous leaning tower and cathedral await just an hour’s drive away.

 For anyone that’s heading to Florence, it is the perfect place to be to sit down and immerse oneself in beauty, art, and culture, all while sipping a good glass of local wine.